Storm Warning (2007 film): Reception

+Critical reception

-Jason Buchanan from Allmovie gave the film a negative review, stating that the film didn't bring anything new to the genre and criticized the film's lack of originality.
+Jason Buchanan from Allmovie gave the film a negative review, stating that the film didn't bring anything new to the genre and criticised the film's lack of originality.

-Sean DeArmond from Horror News.net gave the film a mixed review, complimenting the film's acting, but criticized the film's runtime, lack of likable lead characters, and overuse of cloud shots.
+Sean DeArmond from Horror News.net gave the film a mixed review, complimenting the film's acting, but criticised the film's runtime, lack of likable lead characters, and overuse of cloud shots.
 In his review, DeArmond concluded, "the movie does what it sets out to do.
 The content is cringe worthy and often unnerving, but it never drops the ball it has chosen to carry.
 If it sounds like your thing, have at it.
 We, however, are going to put in a light comedy to decompress."

 Accolades

 Justin Dix won the Screamfest Festival Trophy for Best Special Effects.